-The Performing Arts Department brand new studio theatre allows for a wide range of performance and technical stagecraft opportunities
+The Performing Arts Department studio theatre allows for a wide range of performance and technical stagecraft opportunities.

 The studio is a dynamic facility with the ability to accommodate a wide variety of performances across all three disciplines: Acting, Singing and Dance.